Dating, stammering & disclosing

 Samantha:

 "In the past when messaging I didn't mention it because my stammer is just one aspect of my make up.
-But once it came to meeting face to face, one of the first things I'd say would be, "I have a stammer".
-I'm mainly covert and so it does tend to take people by surprise."
+But once it came to meeting face to face one of the first things I'd say would be, "I have a stammer".
+I'm mainly covert so it does tend to take people by surprise."

 Puneet:

-No, I wouldn't mention my stammer
+No, I wouldn't mention it

 Louise: